Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2024.md

 ## Mobile app, mobile web

-- cA demonstration application for components accessible in swiftUI, very very useful for developers: https://github.com/cvs-health/ios-swiftui-accessibility-techniques
+- A demonstration application for components accessible in swiftUI, very very useful for developers: https://github.com/cvs-health/ios-swiftui-accessibility-techniques
 - Adapt a real keyboard to your iPhone: https://www.clicks.tech/
 - “Be My Eyes” is a free app intended for blind or visually impaired people, relying on community support or on chatGPT for the description of the nearby environment: https://www.bemyeyes.com/language/english
 - Some essential resources to know for mobile accessibility: https://dev.to/steady5063/the-ultimate-mobile-accessibility-resource-guide-53gh